fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 It is notable that the code in the event handler is defined before the request is sent to the server.
 Despite this the code within the event handler will be executed at a later point in time.
 Therefore, the code does not execute synchronously "from top to bottom", but does so <i>asynchronously</i>.
 JavaScript calls the event handler that was registered for the request at some point.

-The way of doing requests synchronously, familiar from e.g. Java programming, would play out as follows (NB this is not actually working Java code):
+The way of doing requests synchronously, familiar from Java programming, for example, would play out as follows (NB this is not actually working Java code):

 ```java
 HTTPRequest request = new HTTPRequest();